JLDeng/SSCNN/README.md

 sh scripts/long_term_forecast/ECL_script/SSCNN.sh
 ```
 > [!NOTE]
 > We keep a constant learning rate over the course of training.
 So we remove the execution of "adjust_learning_rate" at the end of each epoch implemeted by Time-Series-Library.
 This is critical to the success of reproducing the reported outcome.
+In addition, we currently follow the default configuration by Time-Series-Library, but it is encouraged to increase the learning rate to accelerate the convergence.

 ## Citation